spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--add-docker-registry`: Add this docker registry to the list of docker registries to use as a source of images.
+ * `--add-read-permission`: Add this permission to the list of read permissions.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
+ * `--add-write-permission`: Add this permission to the list of write permissions.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--docker-registries`: (*Default*: `[]`) Provide the list of docker registries to use with this DC/OS account
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
+ * `--read-permissions`: a user must have at least one of these roles in order to view this account's cloud resources.
  * `--remove-credential`: (*Default*: `[]`) Provide the cluster name and uid of credentials to remove: --remove-credential my-cluster my-user
  * `--remove-docker-registry`: Remove this docker registry from the list of docker registries to use as a source of images.
+ * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
+ * `--remove-write-permission`: Remove this permission from the list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--update-service-credential`: (*Default*: `[]`) A DC/OS cluster service account credential in 3 parts: cluster-name uid serviceKey
  * `--update-user-credential`: (*Default*: `[]`) A DC/OS cluster user credential in 3 parts: cluster-name uid password
+ * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---